HASTE-project/hom-2/readme.md

 # Run the remaining install script via curl:
 source <(curl -s https://raw.githubusercontent.com/HASTE-project/hom-2/main/ubuntu-curl-install.sh)

-# Start the proxy to the dashboard in the background (also run this if you restart the server:
+# Start the proxy to the dashboard in the background (also run this if you restart the VM:
 microk8s kubectl proxy &
 ```